Polycystic Ovarian Syndrome Symptoms and Treatment

 - Panic attacks

 - Fear of social situations

-Scientists have provided proof that PCOS symptoms, including excess hair growth, hair loss, acne, weight changes and fertility problems, can have a detrimental impact on mood, psyche, self-confidence and overall mental well-being.
+Scientists have provided proof that PCOS symptoms, including excess hair growth, hair loss, acne, weight changes, and fertility problems, can also have a negative impact on mood, psyche, self-confidence, and overall mental wellbeing.

-We have already seen earlier how PCOS can affect overall health and mental well-being, and its associations with anxiety and depression, with magnitude depending upon how long you have been suffering from this illness.
-You may lose confidence, sense of empowerment, or prolonged depression characterized by low mood, or overtly anxious about even the most trivial situation.
-This is the time when you should seek help and let your feelings come out by visiting your doctor, wherein he can recommend you to a counsellor or psychiatrist depending upon the intensity of these events as perceived by the doctor.
-Also, it is important to seek out and take help from close friends and family, as curbing these feelings can further aggravate these feelings, which can end in self-harm and suicidal thoughts.
+We have already seen earlier how PCOS can affect overall health and mental wellbeing, and its associations with anxiety and depression, with magnitude, depending upon how long you have been suffering from this illness.
+You may lose confidence, sense of empowerment, or prolonged depression characterized by low mood, or overly anxious about even the most trivial situation.
+This is the time when you should seek help and let your feelings come out by visiting your doctor, wherein the doctor can recommend you to a counselor or psychiatrist depending upon the intensity of these events as perceived by the doctor.
+Also, it is important to seek out and take help from close friends and family, as curbing these feelings can further aggravate, which can end in self-harm and suicidal thoughts.